 Sleep Tips from a professional sleep consultant: Take the pressure off the nap.
 Tell your child that they are going to rest.
 You can allow them to play with toys or read books.
 They need to rest their bones.
 If your child is upset, set a timer via a tot clock with a minimum rest time of 1 hour.

 At 3 Years Old, if night sleep is solid, the nap probably isn’t as important as when he was younger.
 Welcome to nap purgatory.
-I won’t just ditch the nap, but try and find how many times your child needs to nap each week to act like a decent human being.
+I won’t just ditch the nap, but try and find how often your child needs to nap each week to act like a decent human being.

 Is The 3-Year-Old Sleep Regression Causing Night Wakings?